Director

 A good leader ensures team members have tools and resources necessary to do their job, and then gets out of the way.

-Likewise, a team member needs to trust that it’s okay to ask for the support they need.
+Likewise, a team member needs to trust it’s okay to ask for the support they need.

 Escalates issues to leadership